Suske1956/PressureDrop/NOTES.md

 ###Change code PrControl.py:
 - Class MainWindowExec to be changed according to the new user interface: output is sent to "4Calc" fields. revision of the methods triggered by line edit do not require any change.
-- Add Class "warning" to communicate inconsistencies as roughness is greater than diameter - todo
+- Add Class "warning" to communicate inconsistencies as roughness is greater than diameter - Reading the documentation of QDialog gave the insight that the module PD_Dialog.py is overdone to show messages in pyqt5.
+QMessagebox gives enough functionality for this job.
+A new class Messages is introduced making PD_Dialog and class DialogGeneral obsolete for now a message, and a warning are added to the class.
+This class is to be extended and probably to be moved to a module.
+A message is already introduced at roughness and diameter
 - Class Calculate basically not to be changed consider subclasses deal with roughness / diameter - todo
 - Class CheckInput - No change required
 - Class DialogGeneral - No change required